pankaj892/Menti-Buddy/README.md

 - Assess the severity of depression

 Technologies used - Microsoft Azure
-## To start the mental health screener start by typing "I need mental help"
+## To start the mental health screener start by typing "I need mental help" in the box

 Project can be found - [Here](https://mentalhealthcare-bot-jh57f2nphpeii.azurewebsites.net)👈